Moulds and fungi are common and often quite small, but research shows they can have a big impact on your asthma symptoms.

 - Try not to dry clothes indoors, store clothes in damp cupboards or pack clothes too tightly in wardrobes.

 If you suspect mould is a trigger for your asthma, don't try to remove the mould by yourself.
 Ask someone else such as a friend, family member or a professional to remove it for you instead.
-Remember to keep the room ventilated when the mould is being removed as there may be spores lingering in the air.
+Ideally, we recommend talking to your local council’s environmental health agency for advice on the best way to remove the mould.